openai/miniF2F/README.md

 In the meantime, if you're using miniF2F and are discovering new proofs (manually or automatically) please contribute them back to the benchmark.

+For lean statement, please use `lean/scripts/lint_style.py` to check all the statements pass the linter.
+You could also make use of `lean/scripts/simple_formatter.sh` to do some basic formatting.

 ## Indicative TODO (contributions welcome)

 - [ ] Get started with Hol Light